Boundary critical behavior of the Gross-Neveu-Yukawa model

+To establish the RG flow from the TRI FPs with $\phi=\pm \frac{\pi}{2}$ ($\sigma=+1$) toward the non-TRI FP with $\phi=0$ ($\sigma=-1$), we analyze the relevance of boundary composite operators (see Sec.~\ref{sec:composite-operators}).
+We show that the TRI FPs, characterized by a boundary action~\eqref{eq:action-GNY-surface} containing only the operator $(\bar\psi \psi)_s$, are destabilized by the addition of the operator $(\bar\psi \gamma_S \psi)_s$.
+In contrast, the non-TRI FPs, where only $(\bar\psi \gamma_S \psi)_s$ is present in the boundary action, remain stable with respect to the perturbation $(\bar\psi \psi)_s$, which is found to be irrelevant.
+This analysis establishes the RG flow shown in Fig.~\ref{fig:1-RGFlow}, at least locally in the vicinity of the FPs, while the global structure of the RG flow is constrained by symmetry considerations.

 The bulk phase transition is controlled by the boson mass $m^2$, such that $\delta m^2 = m^2 - m_c^2$ plays the role of the ``reduced temperature'' in the language of statistical mechanics of second-order phase transitions.
 Note that within the MS scheme the critical mass vanishes, i.e., $m_c^2 = 0$.
 Indeed, the mass counterterm is chosen to cancel only the divergent part, so that the finite shift of the critical point due to interactions is not included, and the critical point is effectively located at zero renormalized mass similar to $c^*_{\textrm{sp}}=0$ within the MS scheme.
 The resulting phase diagram, indicating both bulk and boundary phases, is shown in Fig.~\ref{fig:2-phase-diagram}.